 1 Credit.
 This advanced course explores the basic concepts of differential and integral calculus, with emphasis on differentiation.
 The various functions are revisited, focusing on differentiation and its applications.
-It is highly recommended if pursuing a field in business or science.
+It is highly recommended if pursuing a field in business or science .
 Course is offered through UH Maui College.
 Upon successful completion, students earn 4 college credits.
-Prerequisites: (KS) C grade or better in Pre-calculus with Trigonometry, UH Maui test placement at MATH 205 and ENG 100; teacher recommendation.
+Note: Course has been renamed Math 241 for SY 20-21.
+See description below.
+Prerequisites: UH Maui test placement at MATH 205 and ENG 100; teacher recommendation.
+Note: Course last offered during School Year 2019-2020.